 For glazing the donuts, you’ll need:

-How To Make Mochi Donuts From Scratch (Step-by-Step Instructions with Photos)
+How to Make Mochi Donuts from Scratch

-Add Mochiko, sugar, baking powder, salt, and softened butter to a large bowl.
+1. Prepare the dough: Add Mochiko, sugar, baking powder, salt, and softened butter to a large bowl.
 Then slowly add hot water and mix with a spatula until everything is nicely combined.

-Cover and let the dough rest for 1 to 2 hours.
+2. Let dough rest: Cover and let the dough rest for 1 to 2 hours.

-Divide the dough into 6 pieces, and then divide each piece into 8 equal balls.
+3. Divide the dough: Divide the dough into 6 pieces, and then divide each piece into 8 equal balls.

-Place a piece of parchment paper (about 4’’x 4”) on the counter.
+4. Shape the donuts: Place a piece of parchment paper (about 4’’x 4”) on the counter.
 Roll a ball into a small round shape and place on the parchment paper.
 Use 8 balls to make a pon de ring shape.

-Heat the oil in a saucepan or dutch oven to 350 ºF (177 ºC).
+5. Fry the donuts: Heat the oil in a saucepan or dutch oven to 350 ºF (177 ºC).
 Slowly add the pon de ring shaped donuts (together with the parchment paper) into the oil.
 Fry for 5-6 minutes until golden brown.
 Flip from time to time.
 Drain the excess oil and transfer to a paper towel lined plate.
 Repeat with the rest.
 (Make sure not to overcrowd the pan.)

-Whisk the glaze ingredients together.
+6. Glaze the donuts: Whisk the glaze ingredients together.
 Dip each warm donut (don’t wait for them to cool completely) into the glaze.
 Place them onto a prepared rack as excess glaze drips down.
 I like to coat one side, but feel free to coat both sides.
 It will take about 20 minutes for the glaze to set and harden.
 (You can also drizzle some melted chocolate on top.)

-Tips For Making The Best Mochi Donuts
+Tips for Making the Best Mochi Donuts

 - Make sure to use Mochiko flour.
 The regular glutinous flour won’t work using this recipe.

-- Use room-temperature softened butter.
+- Use room temperature softened butter.
 If yours is not softened, microwave the butter at 15-second interval until it’s softened.

 - It’s very important to add VERY HOT (almost boiling) water to the mixture.
 This will par-cook the mochiko flour so that it becomes sticky in order to form the dough.